|

 It’s been used as an outdoor buffet, a drink station, and even a potting table over the years.

-As I shared above, summer is a great time of year to sit down and carefully consider your home goals.
+As I shared above, summer is a great time to consider your home goals.

 Until next time, I’ll see you on Instagram, Facebook and Pinterest.